mattsunner/mattsunner.com/content/posts/calculating-pi.md

 series = []
 +++

 Calculating Pi is possible by using the probability of co-prime values in a large set of random numbers.
 This was inspired by Matt Parker’s YouTube video, [Generating Pi From 1,000 Random Numbers](https://youtu.be/RZBhSi_PwHU), posted in 2017.
+This video is excellent at explaining the maths logic behind the formula, so I won't cover it here.
 The repository discussed here uses the same methodology as Matt Parker used, but on a much larger scale.
 Matt Parker used 120 sided dice to calculate 1,000 random co-prime values.
-My approach uses the equivalent of 100,000,000,000 dice and calculates 100,000 co-prime values.
+My approach uses the equivalent of 100,000,000,000 sided die and calculates 100,000 co-prime pair values.
 In addition to this, I ran this full simulation 50,000 times, as opposed to once in Matt’s situation (to be fair, he did physically roll the dice 1,000 times, I just pressed ‘Enter’ on my laptop).
 Below is a walk through of the script and resulting data visualization.
 The repo for this project can be found [here](https://github.com/mattsunner/Ridiculous_Data_Viz/tree/main/PiCalc_by_Est_Random).

 The main function of the script to generate calculations of Pi is called prime_list_gen